Ha Van Tham: Career

-Arrest & imprisonment
+Imprisonment

 On October 24, 2014, he was arrested on suspicion of lending fraud.
 In 2017, Tham was tried along with dozens of former Ocean employees in a "major" corruption trial.
 They were all accused of embezzlement, abuse of power and economic mismanagement, in a case involving "millions of dollars."
 Tham was sentenced to life imprisonment, while Nguyen Xuan Son, who served as general director of Ocean Bank, received the death penalty.
 The rest of the defendants were all found guilty and sentenced to lengthy prison sentences.

 Personal life

 Tham married Ho Thi Quynh Nga (born in 1977) and they have a daughter, Ha Bao Linh, he also has 2 sons, Ha Bao Minh and Ha Bao Long.

 His brother is Ha Trong Nam, owner of the Trang Tien ice cream parlor.